FarsetLabs/farsetlabs.github.io/about/child_protection.md

 # {{ page.title }}
 Farset Labs (FSL) is committed to a practice which promotes the welfare of children and protects them from harm.
 We wish to ensure that all children and young people can participate in an enjoyable and safe environment in which they can have fun, learn, and feel valued.

-Directors, Managers, Members and volunteers (agents) within this organisation accept and recognise our responsibilities to develop awareness of the issues which may cause harm, and to establish and maintain a safe environment for children and young people.
+Directors, Managers, Members and Volunteers (agents) within this organisation accept and recognise our responsibilities to develop awareness of the issues which may cause harm, and to establish and maintain a safe environment for children and young people.

 Farset Labs will review its policy, procedures and practice in this regard at regular intervals, at least every 3 years.